 The University of Washington

 The University of Washington, founded in 1861, is an internationally-renowned center of higher education, with world-class programs in science and engineering that favorably impact the Department of Chemistry's progressive research and graduate program.
 The main campus is located in Seattle, three miles north of downtown, on nearly 700 beautiful acres on the shores of Lake Washington and Portage Bay.
 Spectacular views of Mt.
 Rainier are among its many attractions.
-Take a virtual tour of the campus (including historical photos) for more information.
+Take a virtual tour of the College of Arts & Sciences and check out campus video tours for more information.

 The Department of Chemistry coordinates campus interviews for graduates seeking permanent employment with local and national companies.
 Seminars and assistance in résumé writing, interviewing techniques, and job market research are also available.